 The SFSA has issued regulations and recommendations under the authority conferred on it by the Covered Bonds Act, including the SFSA's regulations and general guidelines regarding covered bonds (Sw.
 Finansinspektionens föreskrifter och allmänna råd om säkerställda obligationer (FFFS 2013:1)) as amended from time to time (the "SFSA Regulations").
+In light of recent proposals to amend the Swedish legislation regarding covered bonds, it is expected that the SFSA Regulations will also be amended.
+However, the details of any such amendment is yet to be confirmed.

 Swedish covered bonds may take the form of bonds and other comparable debt instruments, such as commercial paper.
 In the event of an Institution's bankruptcy, holders of covered bonds (and certain eligible counterparties to derivative contracts entered into for the purpose of matching the financial terms of the assets in the cover pool with those of the covered bonds) benefit from a priority right in the pool of assets consisting of Eligible Mortgages, Public Credits and Supplemental Assets (all as defined below).
 The Covered Bonds Act further enables such holders (and derivative counterparties) to continue to receive timely payments also following the Institution's bankruptcy, subject to certain conditions being met.